whitneyburton/portfolios/students/1602/chad-ellison/chad-ellison-m3.md

 ### Playing a Part

-I worked with several students from different modules to build a chess app. worked on rails engine with other students after completion Regularly paired with students from different modules on exercises / side projects (Nate and Hedy)
+I worked with several students from different modules on various exercises-- ie, chess app and all allergy recipes worked on rails engine with other students after completion regularly paired with students from different modules on exercises / side projects (Nate and Hedy)

 ### Portfolio Rubric
 A: End-of-Module Assessment